Civitas Law > Cardiff, Wales > Set Profile

 Its professional standards and advice are supported by a first-class client care team and service-oriented approach to help deliver and support clients beyond all expectations.
 The provision of providing clear legal advice which is easily understood by the set’s lay clients is a founding principle of Civitas Law, established in 2008 as Wales’ first focused civil and public law set.
 The set works closely with its professional clients to ensure that chambers’ services are tailored to their unique requirements and business objectives.

-Among its 21 members are barristers who write or contribute to leading practitioner texts and publications, act as mediators and arbitrators and are appointed as Treasury Counsel, to the Attorney General’s Panel and as counsel to the Welsh Government and National Assembly for Wales.
+Among its members are barristers who write or contribute to leading practitioner texts and publications, act as mediators and arbitrators and are appointed as Treasury Counsel, to the Attorney General’s Panel and as counsel to the Welsh Government.

 Civitas Law has set for itself the highest standards in the delivery of services to its clients; that of excellence.
 The set aims to be professional and approachable and to provide legal advice which is clear and easily understood by lay clients.

-Types of work undertaken: The personal injury and clinical negligence division consists of more than 15 specialist practitioners at all levels of experience acting for claimants and defendants, including major trade union and insurance clients, central, local and the Welsh Assembly Government and NHS trusts.
+Types of work undertaken: The personal injury and clinical negligence division consists of more than 12 practitioners at all levels of experience acting for claimants and defendants, including major trade union and insurance clients, central, local and the Welsh Government and NHS trusts.
 The group has specialists in occupational deafness and disease work and in injuries of maximum severity.

 Chancery practitioners specialise in all aspects of probate, inheritance and property disputes, including extensive advisory work.